alencc1986-zz/2FA-Auth/README.md

 * *OATH Toolkit (OATHTOOL)*

-Every GNU/Linux distribution has a specific way to install any program/library.
+GNU/Linux distributions have a specific way to install any program/library.
+Check how to install the programs above, according to your distribution.

-Check if both programs are installed in your system and, if not, install them immediately.
+Check if all programs are installed in your system and, if not, install them immediately.

 The next step is that you **MUST** create (or import) *GPG Keys* in your profile.
 They are used by GnuPG to encrypt and decrypt your tokens.